GoogleCloudPlatform/simple-anthos-installer/README.md

 It is organized by region (us-central1) and under that an environment (dev).
 The GCP account credentials, region and environment name is configured in the `account.hcl`, `region.hcl` and `env.hcl` files respectively.
 These `.hcl` provide sensible defaults which can be overriden using environment variables.

+The numbering scheme for the directories is a best practice to document the order of deployment.

 ### To change the region:
  - Change `region` variable in the [region.hcl](gke-gcp/us-central1/region.hcl)
  - Rename the directory `us-central1` to your desired region.
 This has no effect on the code.
 This is for purely documenting your code to reflect the region.